We take courage in both hands and claim that one of these technologies is winning it. Which one?

 - and reduction in development costs

 It looks like those benefits explain the popularity of Node.js, isn’t it?
-In brief, this backend platform has become an actual trend which will evolve even more swiftly.
+In brief, this backend platform has become an actual trend which will evolve even more swiftly in tasks like mobile development.

-On top of that, Stack Overflow Research concluded that Node.js remains the leader among other frameworks.
-Such statistics prove that Node.js is worth learning.
+On top of that, Stack Overflow Research concluded that Node.js remains the leader among other frameworks related to backend technology.
+Such statistics prove that Node.js is worth learning if you want to engage in the development of web and mobile applications.

 Yet, there are some tools in the npm registry that might not be properly documented.